 Final Thoughts: Use Virtual Icebreakers to Help Employees Bond

 As you can see, virtual icebreakers have the power of strengthening team bonds and helping individuals get out of their bubbles.
-This is very important for new hires, especially in remote work circumstances.
+This is vitally important for new hires, especially in remote work circumstances.

 The pandemic has hit us all hard.
-We are facing work at home and isolating work situations for the third year now.
-Without a doubt, the working environment has changed drastically.
-Even if the pandemic settles down, the new normal will most likely continue with increased numbers of remote workers.
+We are now navigating through the third year of work from home and the isolating situations it often entails.
+Without a doubt, the working environment has transformed drastically.
+Even if the pandemic eases, the ‘new normal’ will likely continue, with a sustained increase in remote workers.

-Make the transition for your remote workers and your overall organization simple through easy-to-automate virtual icebreakers.
-It does not have to be hard to create a tight-knit company culture throughout different departments, even if your employees are working from home.
-Distance does not have to be an obstacle for creating authentic work relations when you use new and proven systems like virtual icebreakers.
+Remember, it doesn’t have to be difficult to create a tight-knit company culture across different departments, even if your employees are working from various locations.
+Distance does not have to be a barrier to cultivating authentic work relations when you use innovative and proven systems like software-supported virtual icebreakers.